East

 "Streets of Death"

-"Zodiac Suspect Nabbed" (one of our former students and I have his yearbook picture)
+"Zodiac Suspect Nabbed" (one of our former students and I

 "Goodbye, Mr. Chips" (Ex-Guidance Counselor sentenced in poker operation)